JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     }
     ```

-4. Follow the IDE's instructions to import the missing dependencies:
+5. Follow the IDE's suggestions to import the missing symbols:
    * Pick `@Composable` versions of functions where possible.
    * When importing `Alignment`, select the `androidx.compose.ui` version.
-5. Run the application to see the new behavior:
+6. Run the application to see the new behavior:

 <tabs>
     <tab id="mobile-flags" title="Android and iOS">